Opioid & Benzo Addiction

 Signs of Percocet Addiction

 Although Percocet is a highly effective method to manage severe pain on a short-term basis, it is still quite easy to become addicted.
-Knowing the signs of increasing Percocet addiction can help prevent a more chronic addiction, overdoses, or death.
+Knowing the signs of increasing Percocet addiction can help prevent a more chronic addiction, overdoses, or even death.
 The following signs of dependency should be taken seriously if you see them in yourself or someone you love:

 - Increasing drug tolerance If Percocet is taken at the prescribed dose and not crushed, then the chance of addiction is much lower.
 If someone starts to take more pills that prescribed, eventually the body will get used to that new dosage, or build a tolerance.
 That means it will take more and more drugs in order to feel the same high.